microsoft/msagljs/website/docs/api.md

 ```

 creates an instance of class Edge and adds it to b.outEdges and c.inEdges.
-This way the edge the edge is attached to the graph.
+This way the edge is attached to the graph.
-For the engine to run the layout, the nodes geometry is needed.
-For this examples we create circular nodes.
+For the engine to run the layout, each node has to have node.boundaryCurve defined.
+In this examples we create circular nodes.

 ```ts
 // create a geometry node gb